wp-plugins/event-post-type/readme.txt

 1. Upload the `event-post-type` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

+== Frequently Asked Questions ==

+= What is Event Post Type? =

+A plugin for sending newsletters to registered users on your blog.

 == Screenshots ==

 No screenshots yet.